PeteSavarese/xf2-gmcore-interfacer/README.md

 1. Copy `.env.example` to `.env` and fill in real values (DB passwords, image refs, board title).
 2. Use different `HTTP_PORT` values per environment so staging and prod don't collide.
 For example, staging on `8010` and prod on `8020`.

-### What persists on the VPS

-Only these need to survive across deploys:

-- `mariadb_data`: the MariaDB data directory.
-- `xf_data`, mounted at `/var/www/html/data`: XenForo runtime data (avatars, attachments, etc.).
-- `xf_internal`, mounted at `/var/www/html/internal_data`: XenForo internal cache and the install lock.

-XenForo (core, addons, style) is baked into the nginx and PHP images at build time.
-The nginx mount is read-only.
-PHP is read-write so the entrypoint can drop `install-lock.php` and rebuild caches.

-The baked images intentionally exclude XenForo's `scripts/` (PHP CLI helpers used in local dev).
-Locally these are present via the bind mount.
-On the VPS, use `docker compose exec` if you ever need them.

 ### GHCR image tags